 Mood Disorders and Weather: Exploring the Impact of Rain on Depression and Anxiety

-Team IIBP Anveshan, issue 48, Mental Health, Volume 4
+Team IIBP Anveshan, Issue 48, Mental Health, Volume 4

 While rain symbolizes many things to different crowds, one can not ignore its profound impact on the human psyche.
 Rain has inspired many poets, writers and authors to give it its own unique personality.
 Sometimes it is depicted as a hero that ends the suffering of desperate farmers, sometimes a lover that soothes a broken heart, and sometimes a disaster …